codesleeps/pixelcraft-bloom/backend/EXTERNAL_SERVICES_SETUP.md

 # External Services Setup Guide

-This guide explains how to configure external services (Google Calendar, SendGrid, HubSpot) for the PixelCraft backend.
+This guide explains how to configure external services (Google Calendar, SendGrid, HubSpot) for the AgentsFlowAI backend.

 ## 1. Google Calendar Integration